Archives, manuscripts and Web Archive resources on Black Britain

 About the collection

-- E R Braithwaite’s revised typescript for To Sir With Love
+- E R Braithwaite’s revised typescript of To Sir With Love

-- Benjamin Zephaniah’s poetry manuscript, ‘What Stephen Lawrence Has Taught Us’
+- Benjamin Zephaniah’s manuscript poem ‘What Stephen Lawrence Has Taught Us’.

 We also hold manuscripts from Africa.

-The Open UK Web Archive makes available collections covering 2006 to the penultimate year.
-Individual websites such as Black History Month and BlackWomen.co.uk are harvested regularly.
-There is an online 2007 collection relating to ‘Slavery and Abolition in the Caribbean’.
+On the Open UK Web Archive you can find thematic collections of websites dating back to 2006 and as recent as last year.
+Websites such as Black History Month and BlackWomen.co.uk are harvested regularly.
+There is a 2007 collection relating to ‘Slavery and Abolition in the Caribbean’.

 What is available online?